Ildemaro Vargas Preview, Player Props: Nationals vs. Braves

-After batting .212 with two doubles, a triple, four walks and four RBI in his past 10 games, Ildemaro Vargas and the Washington Nationals face the Atlanta Braves (who will hand the ball to Spencer Strider) at 7:20 PM ET on Saturday.
+On Sunday, Ildemaro Vargas (.300 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals play the Atlanta Braves, whose starting pitcher will be Dylan Dodd.
+First pitch is at 3:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Orioles.
+He reached base in his only plate appearance in his previous game against the Braves.

 Sportsbook Promo Codes